arshitha7/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

-# EXPERIMENT--02-SIMULATION-OF-PUSHBUTTON-AND-LED INTERFACE WITH ARM CONTROLLER AND PROTEUS
+# EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED INTERFACE WITH ARM CONTROLLER AND PROTEUS

-## Name: Arshitha MS
+### NAME : ARSHITHA MS
-## Register no: 212223240015
+### REGISTER NUMBER : 212223240015
 ## Aim: To Interface a Digital output (LED) and Digital input (Pushbutton) to ARM development board , and simulate it in Proteus
 ## Components required: STM32 CUBE IDE, Proteus 8 simulator .
 ## Theory